Vyral/brett-jennings/_posts/2025-01-12-what-to-expect-from-the-2025-bay-area-real-estate-market.md

 ---
 layout: post
-title: What To Expect From the 2025 Bay Area Real Estate Market
+title: What’s Happening in Bay Area’s Housing Market in 2025?
 date: 2025-01-12 05:00:00
-excerpt: Lower mortgage rates set to boost bay area sales in 2025
+excerpt: Lower mortgage rates may drive up real estate activity in 2025.
 enclosure:
 pullquote: >-
   The Federal Reserve is expected to lower rates gradually in 2025, potentially